Marcisbee/exome/README.md

 `State values`

-Remember that this is quite a regular class (with some behind the scenes work vith Proxies).
-So you can write you data inside properties howerver you'd like.
+Remember that this is quite a regular class (with some behind the scenes work with Proxies).
+So you can write you data inside properties however you'd like.
 Properties can be public, private, object, arrays, getters, setters, static etc.

 `Actions`

-Every method in class is consideted as an action.
+Every method in class is considered as an action.
 They are only for changing state.
 Whenever any method is called in Exome it triggers update to middleware and updates view components.
 Actions can be regular methods or even async ones.

 If you want to get something from state via method, use getters.